akka/akka-samples/akka-sample-kafka-to-sharding/README.md

 [info] [2020-01-16 09:51:40,732] [INFO] [sample.sharding.kafka.UserEventsKafkaProcessor$] [KafkaToSharding-akka.actor.default-dispatcher-17] [akka://KafkaToSharding/user/kafka-event-processor] - Forwarding message for entity 75 to cluster sharding
 ```

-THe first log line is just after the message has been taken from Kafka.
+The first log line is just after the message has been taken from Kafka.
 The second log is from the sharded entity.
 The goal is to have these
 always on the same node as the external shard allocation strategy will move the shard to where ever the
 Kafka partition is being consumed.